-• Pandemic response: Are there any limits to what our various levels of government may require of us during a global pandemic (such as COVID-19) in order to protect the public health?

-- Medical Assistance in Death: When is medical assistance in dying (MAID) a reasonable and justifiable choice? - Food Waste: What's so bad about throwing out perfectly good food? - Eating Animals: Is it okay for humans to use animals for food (and to treat farm animals differently from pets)? - Community Policing: How do we, as a community, respond to evidence of structural racism within police forces? - Public Apologies: Whoa!
-That was the worst public apology ever!
-What is the purpose of a public apology and what does a good one look like?
+- Pandemic response: Are there any limits to what our various levels of government may require of us during a global pandemic (such as COVID-19) in order to protect the public health? - Medical Assistance in Death: When is medical assistance in dying (MAID) a reasonable and justifiable choice? - Sex Work: So what if someone wants to sell their body for sex? - Food Waste: What's so bad about throwing out perfectly good food? - Eating Animals: Is it okay for humans to use animals for food (and to treat farm animals differently from pets)? - Community Policing: How do we, as a community, respond to evidence of structural discrimination within police forces?